kmlawson/china-revolutions-mo3337/99bibliography.md

 - Hsiung, James Chieh. *China’s Bitter Victory: The War With Japan, 1937-1945*.
 1992.
 - ———. *Ideology and Practice: The Evolution of Chinese Communism*.
 1972.
 - Hu Chiao-Mu. *Thirty Years of the Communist Party of China: An Outline History*, 1951.
 [Link](http://archive.org/details/30yearsofthecpchuchiaomu1951).
 - Hu, Chi-hsi.
+‘Mao, Lin Biao and the Fifth Encirclement Campaign’. *The China Quarterly*, no. 82 (1980): 250–80.
+[Link](https://www.jstor.org/stable/653064).
+- ———.
 ‘The Sexual Revolution in the Kiangsi Soviet’. *The China Quarterly* 59 (September 1974): 477–90.
 - Hua, Gao. *How the Red Sun Rose: The Origin and Development of the Yan’an Rectification Movement, 1930–1945*.
 2018.
 - Hua, Yu. *China in Ten Words: Essays*.
 2012.
 - Huang, Jing. *Factionalism in Chinese Communist Politics*.
 Electronic book.
 Cambridge Modern China Series.
 2000.
 - Huang, Philip C. *The Peasant Economy and Social Change in North China*.
 1985.
+[Link](https://library.st-andrews.ac.uk/record=b1939770~S5).
 - Huang, Philip C., Lynda Schaefer Bell, and Kathy Le Mons Walker. *Chinese Communists and Rural Society, 1927-1934*.
 1978.
 - Huang, Philip C. C. ‘Mao Tse-Tung and the Middle Peasants, 1925-1928’. *Modern China* 1, no. 3 (1975): 271–96.
 [Link](https://www.jstor.org/stable/188998).
 - ———.
 ‘Rural Class Struggle in the Chinese Revolution: Representational and Objective Realities from the Land Reform to the Cultural Revolution’. *Modern China* 21, no. 1 (1 January 1995): 105–43.
 [DOI](https://doi.org/10.2307/189284).
+- Hui, Wang. *China’s Twentieth Century: Revolution, Retreat and the Road to Equality*.
+2016.
 - Hui, Wang, and Rebecca Karl. *The End of the Revolution: China and the Limits of Modernity*.
 2011.
 - Hung, Chang-tai. *Going to the People: Chinese Intellectuals and Folk Literature, 1918-1937*.
 1985.
 - ———. *Mao’s New World: Political Culture in the Early People’s Republic*.
 Electronic book.
 2011.
 [Link](http://library.st-andrews.ac.uk/record=b3076481~S5).